 8 Days / 7 Nights with option for one more night.
 This week long “Elegantly Portugal” private tour was designed for those wanting to stay at the best hotels while not having to worry about driving or joining group tours.
 You will explore Portugal's main regions while spending while spending your nights in Lisbon and Porto, therefore allowing to really explore the two cities and surrounding ares during your free time.

-The Elegantly 8 day package was designed to offer the best luxury/price value possible with three price levels depending on the chosen hotels.
+The Elegantly 8 day package was created to offer the best luxury/price value possible with three price levels depending on the chosen hotels.
 All hotels are top notch within their categories of 4 and 5 stars.
-Enjoy the luxury and the attention to detail offered by the daily private tours with official, licensed, English speaking, tourism driver/guides.
+Enjoy the luxury and the attention to detail offered by the daily private tours with official, licensed, English speaking, tourism certified driver/guides.

 Day 1 - Lisbon